aherbert/gdsc-smlm/docs/model_plugins.rst

      - Show a dialog allowing the image to be saved as a file.

    * - Save image results
      - Show a dialog allowing the image localisations to be saved as a PeakResults file.
-Note that this does not contain the molecule Z position.

-   * - Save Fluorophores
+   * - Save fluorophores
      - Show a dialog allowing the fluorophores to be saved.
 The file contains the number of blinks and the on and off times for each fluorophore (to the thousandth of a second).

-   * - Save Localisations
+   * - Save localisations
      - Show a dialog allowing the localisations to be saved.
 The file contains the time and X,Y,Z positions of each fluorophore when it was in an on state.

    * - Show histograms